Report: Chicago Bears are set to make ‘a run’ at trading for Seahawks QB Russell Wilson

 Marshall said last month he thinks Wilson may be trying to force his way out of Seattle but doing so in a “a classy way.’’

-Friday, Marshall said in response to another report that the Seahawks are listening to offers to Wilson — something that has been reported for a while now — that he thinks Seattle may be listening more intently this time, stating “reality is finally setting in for the Seahawks — it might be time to move on.’’
+Friday, Marshall said in response to another report that the Seahawks are listening to offers to Wilson — something that has been reported for a while now — that he thinks they may be listening more intently this time, stating “reality is finally setting in for the Seahawks.
+It might be time to move on.’’

-The Seahawks have not commented on rumors involving Wilson and it’s unclear if the team will in any manner until coach Pete Carroll and/or general manager John Schneider next hold a regular news conference, though it’s also not clear when that will be.
+The Seahawks have not commented on rumors involving Wilson and it’s unclear if the team will in any manner until coach Pete Carroll and/or general manager John Schneider hold a regular news conference.
+It’s also not clear when that will be.
 They would usually have talked at the NFL combine, but that was not held this year.

 Former Seahawk Britt signs with Houston